pywizard/wavetrend/README.md

 Run command:

 python geforcemulti.py

-Click on the plus sign of the window and select the coin.
+(or for the older version [not recommended] type python geforcemulti_tk_old.py)

-This is is still beta software!!!
+This is is still beta software and is currently being developed and tested!!!
 Use at your own risk.